Kevinliu821/Qianyu_Excel_Portfolio/README.md

 # Qianyu_Excel_Portfolio

-# Project 1
+# Project 1: Heuristic Models
 **Scenario**:
-Your company is implementing a new Expense Management system that can automate the process of employees submitting home office or travel expenses and managers reviewing and approving them for payment.
+The company is implementing a new Expense Management system that can automate the process of employees submitting home office or travel expenses and managers reviewing and approving them for payment.
 The new system is licensed from the vendor on a per-user and per-month basis, so when an employee